clay-carey/medaka_zebrafish_regeneration/README.md

 ## Explore Data With Shiny app

-You can easily explore the single-cell data using our web-based application:
+You can easily explore the single-cell data using our [web-based application](https://clay-carey.shinyapps.io/shinyappmulti/)

 We have hosted the application on shinyapps.io, but application usage may be restricted.
 You can run the app locally by downloading the files HERE.

 ## Code
-R markdown code used to process data and generate all figures for the manuscript can be accessed HERE
+R markdown code used to process data and generate all figures for the manuscript can be accessed in the [Final_code folder](https://github.com/clay-carey/medaka_zebrafish_regeneration/tree/master/Final_code)